Novel Algorithms for Efficient Mining of Connected Induced Subgraphs of a Given Cardinality: Experimental Results

-Based on the experimental results of enumerating all connected induced subgraphs of small order $k$ and enumerating all connected induced subgraphs of large order $k$, we can conclude that $VSimple$ outperforms the other algorithms for enumerating connected induced subgraphs of small order, and $TopDown$ is the fastest algorithm for enumerating connected induced subgraphs of large order.
+Based on the experimental results of enumerating all connected induced subgraphs of small cardinality $k$ and enumerating all connected induced subgraphs of large cardinality $k$, we can conclude that $VSimple$ outperforms the other algorithms for enumerating connected induced subgraphs of small cardinality, and $TopDown$ is the fastest algorithm for enumerating connected induced subgraphs of large cardinality.